yocra3/epimutacions/README.md

 ### After the Biohackathon

 We will evaluate the methods implemented in `epimutacions` in DNA methylation datasets.
-Collaborations to apply our dataset to new datasets can be considered.
+Collaborations to apply our method to new datasets can be considered.

 ## Contact